auth0/rules/rules/google-multifactor.md

     // optional, the key to use for TOTP. by default one is generated for you
     // key: '{YOUR_KEY_HERE}'
     // optional, force Google Authenticator everytime this rule runs.
 Defaults to false.
+    // if accepted by users the cookie lasts for 30 days (this cannot be changed)
     // ignoreCookie: true,
   };